List of British Airways destinations

-British Airways Boeing 747-100 departing Leeds/Bradford Airport in 1984.
+British Airways 747-136 at Adelaide Airport, Australia in 1984.

 British Airways serves destinations across all six inhabited continents.
-Following is a list of destinations the airline flies to, as of April 2025; terminated destinations are also listed.
+The following is a list of destinations the airline flies to, as of September 2026; terminated destinations are also listed.
 The list does not include cities served solely by affiliated regional carriers, and some terminated destinations may now be served either via franchise or through codeshare agreements with other carriers.

+The airline flies to a total of 231 destinations, including 12 domestic destinations within the UK and 219 international destinations across 80 countries.

+The country with the most international destinations served is the United States with 27, followed by Italy with 19, Spain with 13, then France and Greece with 12 each.